nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-* Parameters can be in any order.<br>
+* Input  can be in any order.<br>
   e.g. both the commands following `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` are acceptable with the same effect.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a input field is expected only once in the command but you specified it multiple times, only the last occurrence of the input field will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
+* Extraneous input values for commands that do not take in input values (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.